OCHA-DAP/hdx-python-utilities/documentation/main.md

 There is a class that allows collecting of errors to be logged later, typically on exit.
 It is called ErrorsOnExit and can be used as follows:

-    with ErrorsOnExit() as errors:
+    with ErrorsHandler() as errors:
         ...
-        errors.add("MY ERROR MESSAGE")
+        errors.add_message("category 1", MY ERROR MESSAGE")
         ...
-        errors.add("ANOTHER ERROR MESSAGE")
+        errors.add("category 1", ANOTHER ERROR MESSAGE")

 The above code will collect the errors, in this case "MY ERROR MESSAGE" and "ANOTHER ERROR MESSAGE".
-On leaving the `with` block, the errors will be logged and the code will exit with the error code 1 (ie. `sys.exit(1)` will be called).
-If there are no errors, the code will not exit and execution will continue after the `with` block (ie.
+On leaving the `with` block, the errors will be logged by category and sorted and the code will exit with the error code 1 (ie.
-`sys.exit(1)` will not be called).
+`sys.exit(1)` will be called).
+If there are no errors, the code will not exit and execution will continue after the `with` block (ie.`sys.exit(1)` will not be called).

 ## State utility